timtavata/edge-developer/microsoft-edge/hosting/WebView2.md

 With WebView2, developers can embed web code in parts of their native application or build the entire native application within a single WebView.

-[!NOTE]
+> [!NOTE]
-The WebView2 control is currently in developer preview, during which you can prototype your solutions and share feedback with us to shape the future stable API.
+> The WebView2 control is currently in developer preview, during which you can prototype your solutions and share feedback with us to shape the future stable API.
 There will likely be some breaking changes as we evolve the API during preview, and when this happens, you will need to have both the WebView2 SDK and the Microsoft Edge (Chromium) browser updated.
 Breaking changes will be noted in the [release notes](webview2/releasenotes.md) of the SDK.
 This will lock down as WebView2 approaches beta and stable.

-## Web vs. Native Development
+## Supported Platforms

+A developer preview is available for Win32 C++, .NET Framework, and .NET Core on Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2016, Windows Server 2012/2012R2, and Windows Server 2008 R2.
+An Alpha version for WinUI 3.0 is available [here](https://docs.microsoft.com/uwp/toolkits/winui3/).

+## Hybrid Application Approach

 Developers often have to chose between building a web application or a native application.
 The decision often hinges on the trade-off between Reach and Power.